concord-consortium/czi-gravity/README.md

 ### Versions
 Adding query parameters to the url launches different versions of the model.
-* `exponential` - Adds option Earth Mass in exponential form to the object dropdown.
 * `forces-unknown` - Forces are not calculated automatically when user changes object selection.

 ### Testing